diggerwoo/libocli/doc/Quick Start Guide.md

 ## 1.1 Quick building of a ping command

-The following code segments are taken from [example/netutils.c](../example/netutils.c) which implements a ping CLI with simple options like Linux ping.
+The following code segments are taken from [example/netutils.c](../example/netutils.c) which implements a ping CLI with simple options like Linux ping‘s.
 The options and paramter are defined as below:
 - Two options："-c" to specify the number of ICMP Echo requests, and "-s" to specify the length of ICMP packet.
 - Madatory destination host parameter: either IP address or domain name format.
 - Optional "from" clause: to specify the source interface IP address.